bezzlab/bezzlab.github.io/README.md

 #### About the Bessant Lab

-We devise and implement novel data analysis solutions for biomedical research, particularly when proteomics data is involved.
+We devise and implement novel data science and AI solutions for biomedical research, particularly when proteomics data is involved.
 The lab is based in the [Digitial Environment Research Institute](https://www.qmul.ac.uk/deri/) at [Queen Mary](http://www.qmul.ac.uk/), [University of London](https://london.ac.uk/) and led by [Prof Conrad Bessant](https://www.linkedin.com/in/conradbessant).
 We are also affiliated with Queen Mary's [School of Biological and Chemical Sciences](http://www.sbcs.qmul.ac.uk/) and the [The Alan Turing Institute](https://www.turing.ac.uk/).

 #### Selected journal articles: Check these out for a flavour of our research

+Byrom, B., Bessant, C., Smeraldi, F., Abdollahyan, M., Bridges, Y., Chowdhury, M. and Tahsin, A., 2023.
+[Deriving meaningful aspects of health related to physical activity in chronic disease: concept elicitation using machine-learning-assisted coding of online patient conversations] (https://www.valueinhealthjournal.com/article/S1098-3015(23)00050-5/fulltext). *Value in Health*.

+Waller, K.J., Saihi, H., Li, W., Brindley, J.H., De Jong.
+A., Syn, W., Bessant, C., Alazawi1.
+W., 2023 [Single-cell phenotypes of peripheral blood immune cells in early and late stages of non-alcoholic fatty liver disease](https://www.e-cmh.org/journal/view.php?doi=10.3350/cmh.2022.0205). *Clinical and Molecular Hepatology*.

 Gomez, E.A., Colas, R.A., Souza, P.R., Hands, R., Lewis, M.J., Bessant, C., Pitzalis, C. and Dalli, J., 2020.
 [Blood pro-resolving mediators are linked with synovial pathology and are predictive of DMARD responsiveness in rheumatoid arthritis](https://www.nature.com/articles/s41467-020-19176-z). *Nature Communications*, 11(1), pp.1-13.